01-edu/public/subjects/brain_fuck/README.md

 Write a `Brainfuck` interpreter program.
 The source code will be given as first parameter.
 The code will always be valid, with less than 4096 operations.
 `Brainfuck` is a minimalist language.
-It consists of an array of bytes (in this exercice 2048 bytes) all initialized with zero, and with a pointer to its first byte.
+It consists of an array of bytes (in this exercise 2048 bytes) all initialized with zero, and with a pointer to its first byte.

 Every operator consists of a single character :